 Benefits of Academic Talent Search Programs

 Academic talent search programs can provide many benefits to students, including the following:

 - Career Exploration.
 Hands-on experience, insight, and interaction in specific career areas

 - Relationships.
-Opportunities to meet industry leaders and professionals, academic professors, high ability students with shared interests, and continue networking as friends, mentors, or advisors
+Opportunities to meet industry leaders and professionals, professors, and high ability students with shared interests

-- Develop Skills.
+- Skills.
 Learn leadership, communication, and even technical career skills

-- Experience Campus Life.
-Get a taste of what college is like—residence halls, dining, and more, especially if at one of your student’s prospective colleges
+- An Introduction to Campus Life.
+Get a taste of what college is like—residence halls, dining, and more, especially if at a college that is one of your student’s prospective colleges

 - College Credit.
 Most programs have the option to receive college credit (for an additional fee), though this credit is not accepted by all universities, and is often pass/fail only

 Potential Drawbacks of Talent Search Programs

 - Expense.
 Most programs are pricey ($3,000 or more for a week), not including transportation to attend.

 - Experience Tradeoff.
-Time and money could be spent on extracurriculars, job shadowing, or internships.
+You could spend the time and money on extracurriculars, job shadowing, or internships.

 - Not as Prestigious as Implied.
-Many programs suggest exclusive enrollment and honor/prestige but are usually open to nearly anyone who can afford it.
+Many programs suggest exclusive enrollment and honor/prestige but are usually open to nearly anyone who can pay the fee.

 - Passive Learning.
 Don’t choose a “leadership” experience that primarily involves listening to speakers—do that for free on YouTube.
 Find something with real hands-on learning.

-Many students report having life-changing experiences with these summer programs.
-These include deciding to pursue (or not) a specific career path, memories, friendships, and fun.
+Many students report having life-changing experiences with these summer programs, including deciding to pursue (or not) a specific career path, friendships, and fun.
 But most programs carry little weight for college admissions, and other options might provide similar results for less money.
 As always, you and your family will need to decide the best way to spend your money and summer.